Techryptic/Techryptic.github.io/_posts/2022-07-28-Pokemon-Shellcode-Loader.md

 # Conclusion

 That, that's the conclusion.
-Same code but with using pokemon yield a way better result than I thought it would.
+Same code but using pokemon yields a way better result than I thought it would.

+In the end, it's still a battle between Red vs. Blue
 ![](/img/post-pokemon-conclusion.gif)